mvv1102/ai-image-desc/README.md

 ## Usage

 You must have [Ollama](https://ollama.ai) installed and you must pull the model(s) you want to use.
-The script expect model already be pulled.
-Default model is `gemma3:latest`
+The script expects the model already available locally.
+The default model is `gemma3:latest`

-## Running
+### Running
 I packaged the script as a convenient Windows executable file.
 You can download it and run as follows:
 ```
 ai-image-desc-exif.exe \<operation\> \<path\> -output: [output_path] -model: [model]
 ```

-If you want run Python script directly, pull the repo to your local drive, install script dependencies from the `requirements.txt` file (exif and ollama):
+If you want to run Python script directly, pull the repo to your local drive, install script dependencies from the `requirements.txt` file (exif and ollama):
 ```
 pip install -r requirements.txt
 ```